0to1AI/discord-code-review-bot-cloudflare/README.md

 # discord-code-review-bot

-Code Review bot for Discord implemented using Cloudflare Workers AI.
+Code Review bot for Discord implemented using Cloudflare Workers and Groq.

 👉 https://www.0to1ai.com